Bachelor’s Degree (BS) in Biology

 Student Organizations and Activities in the UDC Biology Program

 The biology program at UDC is one of the most active and engaged on campus.
 Students have the opportunity to participate in a number of activities, including:

-- The STEM Center for Research and Development is a valuable resource for biology students and other students in STEM disciplines.
-The center offers course, research, and enrichment activities designed to strengthen students’ academic skills and engagement and to increase graduation rates.
+- The NSF/HBCU-UP funded STEM Center for Research and Development is a valuable resource for biology students and other students in science, technology, engineering, and mathematics (STEM) disciplines.
+The center offers courses, research experiences, and enrichment activities designed to strengthen students’ academic skills and engagement, and to increase graduation rates.